 Trust me when I say The Hobbit is just as hard for a 25-year old to read in her second language as it is for a 6-year old to read it in her native tongue.

-So imagine my absolute delight in finding out that Hobbiton is a real place and what’s more is you can actually visit it.
+So imagine my absolute delight in finding out that it’s a real place and what’s more, visiting Hobbiton is actually a possibility!
 Meaning you can put your feet on the same ground Gandalf the Great once walked on, sit on the same bench (maybe) that Bilbo Baggins once sat his little tush on, and marvel at the same mostly natural beauty that the rest of the cast did.

 The only problem was that as it turns out, Hobbiton is almost as far away from Wales as you can get.

 For once I’m not even exaggerating – the five furthest cities on this earth from Cardiff, Wales are all in New Zealand.

 Which is to say, if I can get to Hobbiton, anyone can!
 And this page is going to tell you exactly how to do that, and what to expect when you get there!